Is your gymnast always tired? Are they constantly complaining of being exhausted and sore no matter how much sleep they get?

 - Remove electronics from the room (TVs, phones, computers, etc)

 We all know that gymnastics requires a lot of time in the gym.
 While the necessitation of 20-30+ hours a week is currently being challenged, it’s still the norm for high level gymnasts.
 This kind of schedule makes it difficult to get all school requirements completed AND all the other commitments, activities that our gymnasts are involved in.
+Unfortunately, sleep tends to draw the short stick and we end up with gymnasts who are tired all the time.

 As a parent, you can decide what is best here.
 Perhaps your gymnast needs to put her phone on the charger across the room.
 Perhaps she needs to place it away from the bedroom (downstairs, the kitchen, another room, etc) and use a conventional alarm clock.
 These are all small habits that contribute to that 1% difference that will separate your gymnast from the rest.
 And, these are good habits to form for adult life where it could be busier and more complicated than school and gym (and all the other activities associated).